 - Prepare and publish an education strategy in order to ensure a continuum of education and training opportunities for children in detention schools.

-Address: Department of Education and Skills, High Support Special Schools, Cornamaddy, Athlone, Co.
+Address: Department of Education, High Support Special Schools, Cornamaddy, Athlone, Co.
 Westmeath.
 N37 X659

 Phone: (090) 648 4152 / 4096